Mukaram01/industrial_robotics_simulation_platform/README.md

 ## Running Tests

 `pytest` is used for running the unit tests.
-After building the workspace, install any Python dependencies with:
+After building the workspace, Python 3.10 is recommended when executing the test suite.
+Install any Python dependencies with:

 ```bash
 pip install -r requirements.txt